langjam/jam0001/nebelhut/README.md

 println comment
 ```

 You can even create your own comments at runtime via the builtin function `make-comment`.
 It expects 4 arguments since a comment isn’t just a fancy string.
 It stores information about where in the source code it is located.
 The first three arguments to `make-comment` are a string representing the name of the source file, an integer representing the line, and an integer representing the column.
 The last argument is the contents of the comment.
-While you might assume that this argument must be a string it, in fact, can be a value of any type.
+While you might assume that this argument must be a string, it, in fact, can be a value of any type.
 Comments you type directly into a source file contain strings but you are not restricted like that when creating comments.

 ```
 make-comment "make-comment" 1 1 "My first comment." make-comment "included_file.fl" 10 13 (1 3 5)
 ```

-Flamingo provides a few builtin functions to operate on comment value: `getloc` to retrieve the source location in form of an assoc list (`('source "included_file.fl" 'line 10 'col 13)`) and `peel` to retrieve the stored value.
+Flamingo provides a few builtin functions to operate on comment values: `getloc` to retrieve the source location in form of an assoc list (`('source "included_file.fl" 'line 10 'col 13)`) and `peel` to retrieve the stored value.

 Furthermore, there is the concept of a stashed comment.
 If a statement (basically, a line of code) contains only a comment, Flamingo doesn’t just throw it away like it would do with integers or strings; it stores it.
-A stored comment doesn’t do anything but functions can access this stashed comment to do whatever they want. `bind` uses this to store comments as documentation in variables if they are preceded by comments.
+Functions can access this stashed comment to do whatever they want. `bind` uses this to store comments as documentation in variables if they are preceded by comments.

 ```
 { The anwer to life, the universe, and everything. }